Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 *Fiat justitia ruat caelum.*

-Speaking of which...there was another matter.
+Speaking of which... there was another matter.

 "Very well.
-Knowing Daar, he’ll be aware of our situation, he won’t ask for what we can’t afford...thank you for your advice, Michael."
+Knowing Daar, he’ll be aware of our situation, he won’t ask for what we can’t afford... thank you for your advice, Michael."

 "Of course, sir."